 Pathways: a Vocational and Life Skills Program

-created by Pathways Students with the assistance of Harbor Media
+"A Road to Independence" created by Pathways Students with the assistance of Harbor Media

 Pathways creates opportunity & independence through a six prong approach:

 - Building vocational skills through internships with local employers